How Should I Select a Veterinarian for My Dog?

 Summary: We have found that Veterinarians are only as good as their experience and education.
 Numerous times we have taken a dog to a vet to have one diagnosis and then to another to have a completely different diagnosis or recommendation.
-We provide a checklist of items to look for in a vet.
+We provide a 17 tips on how to select a veterinarian.

 Choosing a veterinarian is an important part of having a dog.
 Here are some pointers to consider in selecting a good veterinarian.
 Choose a vet that is close by where you live.
 If you have an emergency you won’t want to have to travel far.
 Ask people you know for recommendations on veterinarians.
 Here you may get some good advice from people who have been to several different vets.